koor-tech/koor/CONTRIBUTING.md

 ## Coding Style

-Rook projects are written in golang and follows the style guidelines dictated by the go fmt as well as go vet tools.
+Koor Storage Distribution projects are written in golang and follows the style guidelines dictated by the `go fmt` as well as `go vet` tools.

 ## Comments